MaastrichtU-IDS/federatedQueryKG/usecaseLifescience.md

 ## WikiPathways x Wikidata

-Same questions as above, but this time we also want to retrieve additional information from Wikidata for the gene.

-From WikiPathways retrieve all genes that are part of the "GPR40 pathway" (https://identifiers.org/wikipathways/WP3958_r117148), and for each of these genes find all found orthologs, and in which taxon those orthologs are found.
+*Question:* From WikiPathways retrieve all genes that are part of the "GPR40 pathway" (https://identifiers.org/wikipathways/WP3958_r117148), and for each of these genes find all found orthologs, and in which taxon those orthologs are found.

 The SPARQL query to WikiPathways should start like this (we let you figure out the rest for Wikidata!):